-Luke Wood is ex-president of Beats by Dr. Dre (Beats), a leading audio brand of premium headphones and speakers, which was acquired by Apple in 2014.
+Luke Wood is the former president of Beats by Dr. Dre (Beats), a leading audio brand of premium headphones and speakers, which was acquired by Apple in 2014.
 A music industry vet in his own right with more that 20 years of experience, Luke was involved with Beats since its infancy as part of his tenure at Interscope Records, officially joining the company in February 2011 to build on the brands momentum created under co-founders Jimmy Iovine and legendary producer Dr. Dre, and to expand the company's audio quality expertise into new products and services.
 Under Luke's leadership, Beats effectively revived and expanded the premium headphone category into the billion+ dollar global market that it is today.

 Additionally, Luke led the Beats acquisition of digital music service MOG, which later evolved into the critically acclaimed subscription-only Beats Music streaming service.
 Luke leveraged all of Beats' partnerships, relationships, and influence to ensure the newly launched music service would command the same reach and cultural impact as it's consumer electronics sister company.
 Apple also purchased Beats Music as part of the overall Beats Electronics acquisition.